KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/beatitudes-line-by-line.md

 > **The Peacemakers**
 > *Eirēnopoioi — makers of eirēnē, shalom, coherent-complementarity.*
 > *Not passive peace-lovers but active-operational-agents of reconciliation.*
-> *Reconciliation at interpersonal scale what the Logos performs at cosmic-historical scale.*
+> *Reconciliation at interpersonal scale what the incarnate-Logos performs at cosmic-historical scale.*
 > *They shall be called sons of God.*
 > *Structural-kinship recognized, not self-claimed.*
 > *The Father's reconciliation-operation articulated at individual-scale.*